jason-anca/VuLPES-Web-App/README.md

 VuLPES is my final year project in SETU and the idea behind this project is to create a low-cost platform and infrastructure where course materials can be uploaded by educators and viewed by students in a learning environment.
 This infrastructure is to be composed of a JavaScript Application that's backed by a database and has hardware components like a Raspberry Pi to host the Web App to act as a content manager.
 The Raspberry Pi uses PiHole while hosting the Web App so that when users are connected to the Wi-Fi connection, certain domains are blocked from view.

 # Getting Started
-## How to run the app in this version:
+## How to run the app:
+- Node.js is required to use the web-app
+- Npm is required to use the web-app
+- Install required node packages.
+This list can be found at the end of the read me.
 - Use the command: "npm start"